Joe Vialls

 Joe Vialls (b. c.
-1944 – 17 July 2005) was a "conspiracy theorist" and internet journalist based in Perth, Western Australia.
+1944 – 17 July 2005) was an Australian conspiracy theorist and internet journalist based in Perth, Western Australia.
 His claims that major incidents such as the Port Arthur massacre, terror attacks in Bali and Jakarta and the 2004 Asian tsunami were the work of Israeli and American secret agents gained a measure of notoriety in Australia, America and Indonesia.

 Published work

 Joe Vialls self-published a number of books including Deadly Deception at Port Arthur, The Murder of Policewoman Yvonne Fletcher and Lockerbie and the Bombing of Pan Am 103, and was the author of hundreds of internet articles.

 Many of Vialls' investigations blamed significant world events – such as the 2004 Asian tsunami – on joint CIA–Mossad operations, and Vialls maintained in disclaimers on his site that his reports were written in the interest of public safety.
 In other investigations, Vialls supposedly proved that such esoteric happenings as the death of Diana, Princess of Wales and a scandal involving the wearing of a swastika by Prince Harry were Zionist plots.

 It has been claimed that much of his published work is anti-Semitic and anti-American in nature.